-- Is your health and well being provision being clearly communicated, to the right people, at the right time, in the right place? - Does your strategy still reflect your peoples' needs? - Are all key stakeholders fully engaged with and supportive of the strategy? - What barriers are there to communicating in your business and how effective are your current communication channels? - Do you communicate often enough?
-If you're not sure what is 'often enough' or what is too much; ask your employees direct.
+- Is your health and well being provision being clearly communicated, to the right people, at the right time, in the right place? - Does your strategy still reflect your staff's needs? - Are all key stakeholders fully engaged with and supportive of the strategy?

+- What barriers are there to communicating in your business and how effective / not effective are your current communication channels? - Do you communicate often enough?
+If you're not sure what is 'often enough' or what is too much; ask your staff direct.
 They will tell you how often and the best possible method to communicate.

 Employees perform better when they're healthy, motivated and focused.
-Smart and forwardthinking employers effectively communicate and listen to their people, make decisions based on research and insight, have clear objectives of what they want to achieve and, importantly have support from the whole company.
+Smart and forwardthinking employers effectively communicate and listen to their staff, make decisions based on research and insight, have clear objectives of what they want to achieve and, importantly have support from the whole company.

-Evaluating the return on employee health and wellbeing
+Evaluating the return on employee health & wellbeing

-You've developed your employee health and wellbeing strategy and have successfully communicated it to your people.
+You've developed your employee health and wellbeing strategy and have successfully communicated it to staff.
 The next step will be to evaluate the return on this investment.
+Having a motivated and healthy workforce is vital, and can result in a competitive advantage.